-What is the point of further training if just a few weeks later, nothing from it is implemented in daily work?
-Unlike traditional seminars, the Blended Learning method excels here: Trainers can support employees intensively over a longer period.
-In this article, I will show you three practical examples where Blended Learning is successfully implemented in companies!
+What is the use of further training if, just a few weeks later, nothing of it is implemented in everyday work?
+Unlike traditional seminars, the Blended Learning method excels here: Trainers can support employees intensively over a longer period of time.
+In this article, I will show you three practical examples where Blended Learning has been successfully implemented in companies!

-What does continuing education look like in your company?
-In the DACH region, company-sponsored training is an important factor for the success of a company.
-Professionally and sustainably training employees strengthens the company from the inside out.
-The topics are diverse, and the offerings of training and coaching are usually very good.
+What does further training look like in your company?
+In the DACH region, company training is an important factor in the success of a business.
+Those who train their employees professionally and sustainably strengthen their company from within.
+The topics are diverse, and the range of training and coaching is usually very good.

-But how long does what is learned remain in memory?
-Learning transfer is essential for the success of a training: If what is learned “puffs away” after just a few weeks, the training was a waste of time and money.
-For the content to be applied in daily work, your company needs continuing education that is implemented as practically as possible.
+But how long does what is learned stay in memory?
+Learning transfer is essential for the success of training: If the knowledge fades within a few weeks, the training was a waste of time and money.
+For the content to be applied in everyday work, your company needs further training that is as practical as possible.

 Blended Learning in Companies

-More and more HR departments in companies are recognizing the opportunity that Blended Learning offers: They combine traditional (in-person) seminars with online support.
-The Blended Learning method is particularly strong in securing transfer for the following reasons:
+More and more HR departments of companies are recognizing the opportunity of Blended Learning: They combine traditional (in-person) seminars with online support.
+The Blended Learning method is particularly strong in ensuring transfer for the following reasons:

 High focus on the participant and their needs